 If you’d like to wear your love for the Negroni on your sleeve—or maybe closer to your collar—this charming enamel pin is a stylish way to do it.
 There’s also an “I Bleed Negroni” pin for the more hardcore/less understated, but the sleek lines and vibrant colors of this mod accessory are so coolly captivating.
-(If you buy through the Negroni Week Store during June 24-30, 10% of each sale will go to PAWs.)Buy Now
+(If you buy through the Negroni Week Store during September 14-20, 10 percent of each sale will go to the Southern Smoke Foundation Emergency Relief Fund.)Buy Now

 Not into pins?
 Chances are, you do wear socks (please wear socks), so why not pick a pair emblazoned with miniature Negroni glasses?
 Naturally, a Negroni tie is also on offer, and while food prints are always a little cheeky, this one is subtle enough to be classy too.Buy Now

 OK, fine, if you’re skipping socks too, try these super comfy shoes on for size instead.
 Speaking of, yes, it’s annoying that they’re gendered and only come in men’s sizes, but the company does make an Aperitif Platform Smoking Slipper in standard women’s sizes that’s also pretty cute.Buy Now

 This fetching handmade herringbone denim apron from cult-fave company Hedley & Bennett has an embroidered Negroni you can always keep close to your heart (as well as a towel loop, lap pocket, and adjustable straps).
 Added bonus: Through Negroni Week 2020, 10 percent of all sales will be donated to Hot Bread Kitchen.Buy Now